Lightjohn/TachiyomiImageSplitter/README.md

 # Splitting

-By default the application is splitting images in parrallel on four threads.
+By default the application is splitting images in parallel on four threads.

 In Safe mode it will do them one by one.